TosbackCgusBridge-Bot/CGUs-versions/Weebly/Terms of Service.md

 11\.
 Cancellation.
 Service Changes

 If you cancel the Service, your cancellation will take effect immediately.
 After cancellation, you will no longer have access to your web site and we may delete all information on your web site.
 We accept no liability for such deleted information or content.

 For as long as we continue to offer the Service, we will provide and seek to update, improve, and expand the Service.
 As a result, we allow you to access the Service as it may exist and be available on any given day and have no other obligations, except as expressly stated in these Terms.
-We may modify (e.g., change data storage or capacity limits), replace, refuse access to, suspend or discontinue the Service, partially or entirely, or change and modify prices for all or part of the Services for you or for all our users in our sole discretion.
+We may modify (e.g., change data storage or capacity limits), replace, refuse access to, suspend or discontinue the Service, partially or entirely, or change and modify prices for all or part of the Services we offer in our sole discretion.
 All of these changes are effective upon their posting on our site or by direct communication to you unless otherwise noted.
 We further reserve the right to withhold, remove and or discard any Content available as part of your account, with or without notice if deemed by us to be contrary to these Terms.
 For avoidance of doubt, we have no obligation to store, maintain, or provide you a copy of any Content that you or others provide when using the Service.
+We also reserve the right to limit or cease phone or chat support to you if you consume a disproportionate amount of such customer services or otherwise negatively affect our ability to provide support to other customers (as determined in our sole discretion).

 12\.
 Money Back Guarantee